oveleon/isotope-product-licenses/README.md

 This extension complements a license key management and its assignment to products which can then be picked up (via insert tags) and sent via the Notification Center.

 > If a member is logged in, this member will automatically be assigned the license key.
+>
+>When using "license_collection", it is also checked whether the member can be determined from the order record, so that licenses can be sent later and the member can be assigned to it.
+Furthermore, the order ID is stored in the license.

 The following insert tags are available:
 - `{{license_collection::*}}`